 New parents should also look for 529 plan investments with a low expense ratio, which is an annual fee based on a percentage of the assets in your 529 plan account.
 For example, if you have $10,000 invested in a 529 plan with a 0.50% expense ratio, you would pay $50 in fees.
 But, if the 529 plan had an expense ratio of 0.15% you would only pay $15 in fees that year.

 The initial $35 difference in fees may not seem like a lot at first, but it will add up over time.
 As your account balance grows, the annual amount you pay in fees will be higher since fees are based on a percentage of your assets.
-By spending less on 529 plan fees, you are able to invest more for college.
+By spending less on 529 plan fees, you are able to invest more in college.

 If you are using an advisor-sold 529 plan, pay attention to the share class that your financial advisor recommends.
 Most advisor-sold 529 plans are sold as Class A shares or Class C shares.
-According to FINRA, Class A shares are a more cost effective option when the beneficiary is under 12 years old, since they have an upfront sales charge with a lower annual expense ratio.
+According to FINRA, Class A shares are a more cost-effective option when the beneficiary is under 12 years old since they have an upfront sales charge with a lower annual expense ratio.

 Class C shares do not have an upfront sales charge, but they have a higher annual expense ratio.
 Class C shares are more suitable for parents with children in high school or parents who are using a 529 plan to pay for K-12 tuition.
 These families should avoid paying the upfront sales commission since there is less time over which to amortize the cost of the commission.

+Here’s a quick formula that will give you an idea of your target savings.
 To determine how much you should have saved, multiply your child’s age by:

 - $3,000 for an in-state public 4-year college

 - $5,000 for an out-of-state public 4-year college

 - $7,000 for a private non-profit 4-year college